sampsyo/cs6120/content/blog/2022-02-22-profiling.md

 Therefore, we count the number of paths from leaf to node.
 In other words, we visit vertices in the reverse topological order.

-[Discussion]: based on the discussion in class, we think the time complexity of this algorithm can be represented as both O(n*n) and O(e).
-Because every edge is only visited once.
+[Discussion]: based on the discussion in class, we think the time complexity of this algorithm can be represented as both O(n*n) and O(e) because every edge is only visited once.

 ### Instrumentation